BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitoursfour-write-up.md

 ### Vulnerability Theory

-In Docker Desktop for Windows (prior to specific patches), exposing the Docker daemon on TCP `2375` inside the **WSL2** network (even if not exposed to the public internet) allows any container to control the Docker engine.
+In Docker Desktop for Windows (prior to specific patches), exposing the Docker daemon on TCP `2375` inside the **WSL2** network allows any container to control the Docker engine, if the daemon is unauthenticated.

 Crucially, Docker on Windows allows mounting the host’s logical drives (like `C:\`) into containers via the API.
 By creating a new privileged container and mounting `C:\`, we can read or write any file on the host Windows OS.